Chapter 3 Matter: Structure And Properties Very Short Answer Type:

 Question 7.
 What is buoyancy?

-Answer: The upward thrust which any fluid exerts upon a body partly or wholly submerged in it is called its buoyancy.
+Answer: The upward thrust that any fluid exerts upon a body partly or wholly submerged in it is called its buoyancy.

 Question 8.
 Does buoyancy depend on the depth of the liquid in which a body is immersed?